IanBorrego/lm-evaluation-harness-symanto/docs/token_classification_guide.md

 ## Creating a YAML config for non-IOB datasets

-It is defined in the same way than for IOB datasets, with a single difference, here `is_iob` must be set as `False`.
+It is defined in the same way than for IOB datasets, with a single difference, here `is_iob` must be set to `false`.
 Also, remember to remember the LLM to wrap each word 😛:

 ```yaml
 task: tagging_iberbench